oracle-quickstart/oci-mlflow/README.md

 ...
 ```

-You then ssh to each compute instances and follow the instructions in "~/commands.txt" to start the dockers, start MLflow tracking server, and run Jupiter notebook.
+You then ssh to each compute instances and follow the instructions in "~/commands.txt" to start the dockers, and start MLflow tracking server.

-You can find the notebook URL (`https://127.0.0.1:8888/?token=<token_value>`) when starting the Jupyter notebook.
-You need to replace 127.0.0.1 in the URL with `<dev.ip>` to access the Jupyter Notebook dashboard in a browser.

 The MLflow tracking server has two components for storage: a backend store and an artifact store.
 We use a MySQL Database Service instance as the backend store and an Object Storage bucket as the artifact store.